NTRIP/CORS: How it works and what is involved

 Now that your head is swirling with information, read on to find out about our handy tools that provide seamless connectivity!

 Ag Leader offers an internet connected InCommand® display which supports easy connection to NTRIP networks.
-This is an option that does not require an unlock or any additional cost for/from the display.
+This is an option that does not require a display unlock or any additional cost for/from the display.
+You will need a one-time RTK unlock for the GPS receiver.
 In the picture below, see InCommand’s user-friendly interface that allows you to easily select your stream and other NTRIP settings.

 Internet connection to the display can come via the BR1-Mini cellular modem/hotspot that we offer.
 It powers on with the display and connects to the cellular network and provide a WiFi hotspot for the display to connect to.
 It’s a seamless connection that doesn’t require user interaction after installation.
 The display also allows connection to any device.
 Typically, we see iPad’s or cellular hotspots (MiFi devices), used to bring your own internet connection.